East Point, Hong Kong

 East Point was a spit on the northern shore of Hong Kong Island, Hong Kong.
-It was a spit that extended from East Point Hill, i.e. Lee Garden towards Kellett Island.
-It marked the eastern limits of the early City of Victoria.
+It extended from East Point Hill, i.e. Lee Garden towards Kellett Island and marked the eastern limits of the early City of Victoria.
 The piece of land separated Causeway Bay in the east and Wong Nai Chung in the west.
 Streams and muds from Tai Hang and Wong Nai Chung (now buried beneath Canal Road as a subterranean river) shaped the spit.

 Geography

 Two sides of the spit were reclaimed over a hundred years.
 The first stage was in the mid-19th century.
 The east of the cape was reclaimed to the edge of Victoria Park and the west to Hennessy Road.
 The second stage was between World War I and World War II.
 Its west was reclaimed to Gloucester Road.
 The shape of the cape was mostly lost.
 For the construction of Cross-Harbour Tunnel, further reclamation extended the land to Kellett Island and the cape was completely buried.

 Physically, the Causeway Bay station of the MTR and World Trade Centre are built on the body of East Point.
 Windsor House and Paterson Street fall on its first stage reclamation.
-The above two areas were referred to as East Point, while to its west was Bowrington.
+The above two areas were referred to as 'East Point', while to its west was Bowrington.

 Large scale reclamations make the geographic feature and division less obvious.
 Causeway Bay originally referred to the circular tung lo-shaped bay.
 It also referred to the east shore of the bay, i.e. the present-day area in Tin Hau station.
 It gradually replaced East Point as the name of that area.

 History

-Having briefly named "Matheson's Point", much of the land of East Point was historically in the hands of Jardine Matheson, which had their original Hong Kong godowns and offices there.
+Having briefly named "Matheson's Point", much of the land of East Point was historically in the hands of Jardine Matheson, which had their original Hong Kong godowns and offices there, near Gloucester Road and Cannon Street.
 Swire once had a sugar refinery in Sugar Street.